pohly/enhancements/keps/sig-storage/1698-generic-ephemeral-volumes/README.md

 ### Upgrade / Downgrade Strategy

-When downgrading to a cluster which does not support generic inline volumes (either by disabling the feature flag or an actual version downgrade), pods using generic inline volumes will no longer be scheduled or started.
+When downgrading to a cluster which does not support generic ephemeral inline volumes (either by disabling the feature flag or an actual version downgrade), pods using such volumes will no longer be started.

 ### Version Skew Strategy